-Last January the Dutch-only first Immer pilot appeared, Good Men by Immer, including the latest novel by Dutch author Arnon Grunberg and the musical piece Canto Ostinato.
+In January 2019 the Dutch-only first Immer pilot appeared, Good Men by Immer, including the latest novel by Dutch author Arnon Grunberg and the musical piece Canto Ostinato.
 Apple named it ‘app of the day’, it reached #5 in the App Store category ‘Books’ and it received a lot of press attention.
 It also won an Indigo Design Award.

 The next step will be an app in which you can read many books, in 2020.

 Niels ’t Hooft is an author of novels and games.
 In 2013 his novel The Disappearers was published, and he worked on games like Toki Tori 2 and RIVE.
 He is the writer and instigator of Lotus, and founder of Immer.

 Saskia Freeke is the artist and designer responsible for the visual experience of the app and the story, including the interface, icons, animations and colors.

 Codeglue is the game studio responsible for the programming code running behind the screens of the app.